Kotlin/kotlinx.coroutines/coroutines-guide.md

 The following example prints the first ten prime numbers, running the whole pipeline in the context of the main thread.
-Since all the coroutines are launched as children of the main [runBlocking] coroutine in its [coroutineContext][CoroutineScope.coroutineContext], we don't have to keep an explicit list of all the coroutine we have created.
+Since all the coroutines are launched as children of the main [runBlocking] coroutine in its [coroutineContext][CoroutineScope.coroutineContext], we don't have to keep an explicit list of all the coroutine we have started.
 We use [cancelChildren] extension function to cancel all the children coroutines.

 ```kotlin